Loch Earn in the Trossachs National Park

 I know the breeze that blows down the loch just before the rain starts falling.

-Our English language holidays explore Scotland through landscape, including sharing a cycle path at the west end of this loch, on which you cross over a viaduct (destination Killin, where we visit a smokehouse to taste cheese and salmon with local organic gooseberry wine).
+Imagine not just seeing this loch, but cycling on a cycle path at the west end, and crossing over a viaduct (destination Killin, where we visit a smokehouse to taste cheese and salmon with local organic gooseberry wine).

 Visit Perthshire’s ‘Shaky Toon’